U2Firestar/StringNet-Firmware/README.md

 # StringNet-RF-Gateway-Firmware

-This part of the bachelor thesis project is the actuating end to https://github.com/U2Firestar/StringNet-RF-APIandGUI/, easily attachable to a python and USB-capable server to communicate to RF-Devices.
+This part of the bachelor thesis project (MQTT/Homie-RF433-MHz-Bridge to remote power outlets) is the actuating end to https://github.com/U2Firestar/StringNet-RF-APIandGUI/, easily attachable to a python and USB-capable server to communicate to RF-Devices.
-It's purpose is to receive command via StringNet (own protocoll over UART / USB) and act accordingly.
+It receives commands via StringNet (own protocoll over UART / USB) and acts accordingly.

 Used IDE is: PlatformIO using Arduino Framework